Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After surgery, rest your arm and relax for the rest of day.

 If you had general anesthesia (were put to sleep for the procedure), don’t operate power tools or machinery, drink alcohol, or make any major decisions for at least 24 hours following surgery.

 Wear your sling, brace, or immobilizer, as directed.

 Don’t drive a car until your doctor says it’s OK.
-And never drive while taking narcotic pain medication.
+And never drive while taking opioid pain medication.

 Flex your wrist and wiggle your fingers often to help blood flow.